tfardet/NNGT/README.md

 [igraph](https://igraph.org/python/), and
 [graph-tool](https://graph-tool.skewed.de/).

-Use them same code, run it at home on the latest linux with graph-tool, then on your collaborator's laptop with networkx on Windows, no changes required!
+Use the same code, run it at home on the latest linux with graph-tool, then on your collaborator's laptop with networkx on Windows, no changes required!

 In addition to this common interface, NNGT provides additional tools and